sunfishcode/basic-text/docs/BasicText.md

    U+A.
  - Perform the Replacement actions from the [Sequence Table].
- - For any scalar value with `General_Category` of `Unassigned` that isn't already preceeded by U+34F, insert U+34F before it.
+ - For any scalar value with `General_Category` of `Unassigned` that isn't already preceded by U+34F, insert U+34F before it.
  - For any scalar value with `General_Category` of `Unassigned` that isn't already followed by U+34F, insert U+34F after it.
  - Perform the [Stream-Safe Text Process (UAX15-D4)].